onfido/onfido-android-sdk/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for Android applications to allow capturing of identity documents and face photos for the purpose of identity verification.
-The SDK offers a number of benefits to help you create the best onboarding / identity verification experience for your customers:
+This SDK provides a drop-in set of screens and tools for Android applications to allow capturing of identity documents and face photos/live videos for the purpose of identity verification.
+The SDK offers a number of benefits to help you create the best onboarding/identity verification experience for your customers:

-- Carefully designed UI to guide your customers through the entire photo-capturing process
+- Carefully designed UI to guide your customers through the entire photo/video-capturing process
-- Modular design to help you seamlessly integrate the photo-capturing process into your application flow
+- Modular design to help you seamlessly integrate the photo/video-capturing process into your application flow
 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration\*

-\* Note: the SDK is only responsible for capturing and uploading photos.
+\* Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to create and manage checks.

 ![Various views from the SDK](screenshots.png "")